EngAhmed21/EngAhmed21/README.md

 ### :woman_technologist: &nbsp;About Me :

-I am a Electronics and Electrical Communications Engineering student at Cairo University with interests in the field of Digital IC Design and Computer Architecture.
+I'm a Electronics and Electrical Communications Engineering student at Cairo University with interests in the field of Digital IC Design and Computer Architecture.
-I am seeking to secure a challenging position in a reputable organization to expand my learning, knowledge, and skills.
+I'm seeking to secure a challenging position in a reputable organization to expand my learning, knowledge, and skills.
 If you have questions, or you have a project, I'm available to help and also I'm looking for a new opportunities, you can always contact me.

 ### 🛠 &nbsp;Languages and Tools :